PaulHex6/Table-AI/README.md

 #### Example:

+You can refer to the example files in the `example-files` folder.

 |    A           |       B      |       C        |       D      |       E                     |       F                        |        G                       |
 |----------------|--------------|----------------|--------------|-----------------------------|--------------------------------|--------------------------------|
 | Index          | Fruit        | Color          | Shape        | Prompt 1                    | Prompt 2                       | Prompt 3                       |